Buy and Hold (Investing Strategy) - Definition

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Marketing, Advertising, Sales & PR

 Buy and Hold (Investing Strategy) Definition

 Buy and hold refers to a passive investment strategy where the investor tends to buy stocks and hold them for a long time irrespective of the market fluctuations.
 The person who is ready to invest in buy and hold investment strategy has nothing to do with anything that is covered in short-run (price fluctuations, technical factors, etc.).
 Even affluent investors like Warren Buffet consider buy and hold approach favorable for investors who look for big returns in the long-run.
+Key Points: